andreoliwa/logseq-doctor/README.md

 > This project is still alpha, so it\'s very rough on the edges
 > (documentation and feature-wise).
 >
-> At the moment, it has a Python package shipped with a Rust extension, plus
+> At the moment, it has both a Python and Go CLI.
-> an external Go executable with recent additions.
 >
-> The long-term plan is to convert it to Go and slowly remove Rust and
+> The long-term plan is to convert it to Go and slowly remove Python.
-> Python.
-New features will be added to the Go executable only.
+> New features will be added to the Go CLI only.

 ## Installation